 How Much Money Do You Need to Start Investing?

-- There’s no ‘right’ amount to start investing – it all depends on your personal financial situation and your investment goals.
-Start by paying off debt first, making a budget and setting up your emergency fund.
+- There’s no ‘right’ amount to start investing.
+It all depends on your personal financial situation and investment goals.
+Start by paying off debt first, making a budget and setting up an emergency fund.

-- $500 is usually the minimum amount for an ASX-listed investment, but there are also other options such investing apps that allow you to invest with as little as $5.
+- The minimum amount for any ASX trade is usually $500, but there are other options such as investing apps that allow you to invest with as little as $5.

 - There are fees and costs associated with investing in ASX shares.
-You should expect to pay a fee (known as ‘brokerage’) when buying or selling shares, which is normally either a flat rate or a percentage of the trade’s value.
+You should expect to pay a brokerage fee when buying or selling shares, which is normally a flat rate or a percentage of the trade’s value.

-- Most investors will also have to pay capital gains tax and income tax (on dividends) in the course of investing in ASX shares.
+- Most investors will also have to pay capital gains tax (on share sales) and income tax (on dividends) in the course of investing in ASX shares.
 However, don’t let any of that put you off.
-Investing in anything usually incurs tax, and shares are no different!
+Investing in anything usually incurs tax, and shares are no different.

 How much do you need to start investing?

 Investing is an exciting but daunting concept.
-Putting your savings to work earning more money for you sounds great, but most people don't have a spare thousand dollars just lying around.
-So, can you still invest in shares with a more modest sum?
+Putting your savings to work and earning some money sounds great, but some people don't have a spare $500 just lying around.
+So, can you still invest in shares with a modest sum?

 Here's what you need to know about how to transform even a small amount of money into the beginnings of an investment empire.